Josh Wander with ZAKA volunteers and military escort.

 “We are applying the methodology that we’re trained with to this modern, immediate, horrible event to provide information that maybe other teams couldn’t,” says Uziel.
 “We’re primarily going into these contexts, shifting through the ash, removing rubble, searching for personal adornments, things specific to an individual, tooth crowns, but mostly bones; anything that can then be used to identify missing people.”

-“We’ve collected the remains of over one hundred individuals, and those remains will continue to be processed.
-We have over ten positive identifications that were initially listed as missing and now we know were killed,” says Uziel.
-“While that’s horrible news, I still think that it’s important for the families and communities to have that closure and know what happened to their loved ones.”
+Uziel says that they have collected the remains of over one hundred individuals and have made over ten positive identifications that were initially listed as missing.
+“While that’s horrible news," he says, "I still think that it’s important for the families and communities to have that closure and know what happened to their loved ones.”

-The project began about two weeks after October 7, when the army approached the head of the IAA, who quickly established a team of expert archaeologists to support the efforts to identify victims.
+The project began about two weeks after October 7, when the army approached the head of the IAA who quickly established a team of expert archaeologists to support the efforts to identify victims.
 No one really knew how significant the results would be, Uziel says.
 “We’re used to excavating in contexts that are hundreds, and more often, thousands of years old.
 But the training that we have is to identify the most minute evidence within a specific context, and at the end of the day, our ability to identify the materials properly gives us that ability to work through the masses of destruction.”

 The project now consists of roughly thirty archaeologists who work in rotation about two to three times per week alongside army personnel.
 The process is laborious, demanding enormous concentration and time, requiring archaeologists to literally pore over every grain of sand or debris that they come across.
 “I can’t estimate how long it will take.
 It can take days working in one specific home just to clear the major rubble and get to the human remains.
 These homes were completely burned down, the furniture burned to a crisp.
 We go into a home that’s been burned and all you can recognize is ash.
 You don’t even know where to start.”